top of page

 The scope of archaeological work, as agreed with Monmouthshire County Council (MCC) and Glamorgan Gwent Archaeological Trust (GGAT), was a photographic survey (level 1 RCHMW) and an archaeological watching brief during ground works to provide an opportunity to identify and record archaeological remains and report on the findings in the appropriate manner.
 These were mostly undertaken in the spring and summer of 2019, with another phase due later in the year.
 The watching brief found that the workshop had been constructed on a large deposit of imported red clay that contained bovine remains that were partially fossilised.
 Despite the lack of dating material it is thought that the clay post-dates the castle remains and is more likely to be contemporary with the current use of Castle House in the post-medieval period.

-Former Quaker Meeting House, The Cayo, Llandenny, Monmouthshire - Historic Building Recording (Level three)
+Former Quaker Meeting House, The Cayo, Llandenny, Monmouthshire - Historic Building Recording (Level 3)

 In March 2019 Churchill Archaeology was asked to undertake a historic building recording and photographic survey prior to the conversion of a former Quaker meeting house and attached long agricultural range into two dwellings at The Cayo, Llandenny.
 The Farmstead consists of a heavily renovated 17/18th century farmhouse, a Grade II listed 18th century long barn range with a Quaker meeting house at the south-eastern end, a 18th/19th century single storey long range and a 20th century cow shed.
 Today the farm is uninhabited and is deteriorating.
 It is not a Scheduled Monument or within a Conservation Area or an Area of Archaeological Potential.